Community Management – How to be a Terrible Netizen

 It is a generalized Q & A website and the members are all volunteers.
 I have learned a few things about making yourself the biggest jerk online during this time.

 - Post as fast as you can and don’t think about it.
-Anything worth doing, is worth doing fast.
+And anything worth doing, is worth doing fast.

 - When you’re being attacked, never step away from the keyboard.
-The way you feel about people online is never related to the offline world.
-It’s only caused by online events.
+Because the way you feel about people online is never related to the offline world.
+It only comes from online events.

 - Be vague with your words.
-Anyone who cannot figure out what you really mean is an idiot, and you should tell them that.
+Because anyone who cannot figure out what you really mean is an idiot, and you should tell them that.

 - Everyone should/must get you, even the aforementioned idiots.
 What you have to say is perfectly wonderful for every audience and needs no tailoring.